ForEvolve/ForEvolve-Framework/README.md

 ## The projects
 ### ForEvolve
-This is a meta package project that references all `ForEvolve.*` projects.
+You can find the meta-package that references all `ForEvolve.*` projects at the following repo: [ForEvolve/MetaPackages](https://github.com/ForEvolve/MetaPackages).

-To quickly add a reference to all ForEvolve Framework features, reference this NuGet package.

 ### ForEvolve.ApplicationInsights
 This project aims at adding features over ApplicationInsights.